2009-10: Joe Wegwerth played for the Westchester Express bantam team in New York. He was selected for USA Hockey’s Select 14 Player Development Camp.

 2014-15: Wegwerth split time between the USHL’s Green Bay Gamblers and Cedar Rapids RoughRiders.
 Combined, he recorded 30 points in 59 games while adding 97 penalty minutes.
 Though he was a little less productive with Cedar Rapids after a midseason deal, he looked impressive in three playoff games, scoring once and adding two assists.

 2015-16: Wegwerth skated in 30 of 37 games for the University of Notre Dame as a freshman.
 He scored 1 goal with 3 assists and was -4 with 18 penalty minutes.
 The Fighting Irish finished third in Hockey East behind Boston College and Providence — earning an at-large bid to the NCAA Tournament despite being swept by Northeastern in the Hockey East quarterfinals.
 Notre Dame lost to Michigan, 3-2 in overtime, in the NCAA Midwest Regional semifinals.

 Wegwerth is a strong, powerful player who uses is size to advantage and plays with an edge to his game.
 A long-term project in terms of his technical skills and positional play, he should continue to develop during his college career.
 Already an imposing figure, his game should continue to evolve as he matures physically and adds offensive elements to his game.

-Wegwerth will take his big frame and physical brand of hockey to the University of Notre Dame in 2015-16.
-Fortunately for the Panthers, they’ll have four years to watch and monitor his development before deciding whether or not to sign him; at best, he projects as a third-line power forward type, but is more likely a fit on the fourth line if he reaches his ceiling.
+Wegwerth played a lower line role for the University of Notre Dame in 2015-16 his first season of college hockey.
+He will look to make more of an offensive impact for the Fighting Irish in his sophomore season.
+Wegwerth projects as a third-line power forward type, but is more likely a fit on the fourth line if he reaches his ceiling.